vigneshkumar28/vigneshkumar28/README.md

 Since the world is in the quarantine stage:earth_asia:, and I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
 I set a couple of self-challenges in order to push myself more further.:running:

 * Learn to code:man_technologist: 5-6 hours a day with no distraction ( One or two day off a week. )
+* Avoid spending too much time on Youtube Entertainment:skull_and_crossbones:
+* Spending more time in Coursera, Udemy,...
+* Adapting the minimalism life style

  ### Languages and Tools: <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 <p> <!-- GitHub README Stats -->